oil-oil/vuesax-ts/packages/docs/docs/.vitepress/docs/documentation/components/pagination.md

 ## Dotted

-If you want to make the pagination Dotted, you can set the `shape` props to `dotted`.
+If you want to make the pagination Dotted, you can set the `shape` property to `dotted`.

 </card>